Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication over MIMO AWGN Channels with a Secret Codebook

 where $\norm{\mathbf{H}_w\,\mathbf{H}_w^{ \dag}}_{op}$ represents the largest possible power gain of Willie's channel, i.e., the worst-case Willie's channel is isotropic.
-Hence, the set $\mathcal{S}_w$ incorporates all possible matrices, $\mathbf{H}_w$, such that $\frac{\mathbf{H}_w\,\mathbf{H}_w^{ \dag}}{\sigma_{\it w}^2}\leq\hat{\lambda}_w\,\mathbf{I}_{N_a}$, which implies that Willie's channel has limited capabilities such as low receiver sensitivity or cannot approach a certain area around the transmitter.
-It is worth noting that the secrecy capacity of such a class of channels is the worst-case secrecy capacity and equals the secrecy capacity of the compound channels \cite{schaefer2015secrecy}.
-Similarly, the covert capacity of such a class of channels is the worst-case covert capacity and equals the covert capacity of the compound channels \cite{amr}.
-The following two corollaries give bounds on the scaling of such a class of channels.

-\begin{cor} The maximum number of covert nats that can be transmitted reliably over MIMO AWGN channels, when the CSI of the illegitimate receiver belongs to the class of channels with a bounded spectral norm and the maximal covert coding rate is diminishing, is $\mathcal{O}(\sqrt{n})$ nats and the scaling is bounded as follows:
+Hence, the set $\mathcal{S}_w$ incorporates all possible matrices, $\mathbf{H}_w$, such that $\frac{\mathbf{H}_w\,\mathbf{H}_w^{ \dag}}{\sigma_{\it w}^2}\leq\hat{\lambda}_w\,\mathbf{I}_{N_a}$, which implies that Willie's channel has limited capabilities such as a low receiver sensitivity or Willie cannot approach a certain area around the transmitter.
+Also, such a compound channel setting is a scenario where Alice is trying to hide the presence of the communication session in the existence of multiple adversaries.
+It is worth noting that the secrecy capacity of such a class of channels, i.e., the secrecy capacity of the compound channel, is the worst-case secrecy capacity \cite[Theorem 4]{schaefer2015secrecy}.
+Similarly, we show in Appendix \ref{App:compound} that the scaling of covert information of the compound MIMO AWGN channels equals the worst-case scaling over such class of channels using results in \cite{schaefer2015secrecy} and \cite{compound_results}.
+This means that there exists a code that achieves this scaling over the whole class.
+The following corollary gives the scaling of covert information of the compound MIMO AWGN channels. \begin{cor} The scaling of the maximum number of covert nats that can be transmitted reliably over the compound MIMO AWGN channels with a known legitimate receiver's CSI is given as follows:

 while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$.
+Moreover, when the legitimate receiver's channel is well-conditioned, the scaling is given as: